 The limitations of varnish coating in packaging and printing describe constraints that affect durability targets, appearance control, and production consistency across paperboard, labels, and films.

-- Gloss shift on dark inks: gloss shift appears on dense blacks or metallic areas if the coat weight varies across the sheet.
+- Gloss shift on dark inks: Gloss shift appears on dense blacks or metallic areas if the coat weight varies across the sheet.

-- Adhesion loss on films: adhesion loss occurs on low-energy substrates such as untreated polyolefins if corona treatment or primers are absent.
+- Adhesion loss on films: Adhesion loss occurs on low-energy substrates such as untreated polyolefins if corona treatment or primers are absent.

-- Rub sensitivity on matte coats: rub sensitivity increases on flattening-agent systems.
+- Rub sensitivity on matte coats: Rub sensitivity increases on flattening-agent systems.
 For example, matte or soft-touch grades are used on cosmetics cartons.

-- Cure inconsistency on UV lines: cure inconsistency arises if lamp output drifts or if ink density blocks ultraviolet penetration.
+- Cure inconsistency on UV lines: Cure inconsistency arises if lamp output drifts or if ink density blocks ultraviolet penetration.

-- Blocking risk on stacks: blocking risk grows on thick water-based coats if drying energy fails to remove residual moisture before stacking.
+- Blocking risk on stacks: Blocking risk grows on thick water-based coats if drying energy fails to remove residual moisture before stacking.

-- Slip variation in converting: slip variation shifts feeding accuracy on cartoners if varnish chemistry changes surface friction.
+- Slip variation in converting: Slip variation shifts feeding accuracy on cartoners if varnish chemistry changes surface friction.

 - Limited barrier value: The limited barrier value applies to food boxes because these coatings add minor moisture or grease resistance compared with dedicated barrier layers.